MarjovanLier/StringManipulation/README.md

 ## Usage

-Here is a basic example of how to use the `searchWords` function:
+To use the `searchWords` function and format a string for database searching:

 ```php
 use MarjovanLier\StringManipulation\StringManipulation;